Why Manufacturers Need Contract Technology Amid Supply Chain Disruptions

 Larger manufacturers have been able to navigate instability—and minimize negative side effects like price increases—by employing a combination of tactics.
 Many smaller manufacturers have fewer options, generating a great deal of uncertainty.
 All manufacturers are looking for other viable options.

-Today’s manufacturers must be agile, regardless of size or the supply chain and operational strategies employed.
+Relying on legacy systems within the supply chain cycle that are not compatible with today’s modern technologies creates a lack of visibility that makes it difficult to plan ahead or respond quickly to changing market dynamics.
+Today’s manufacturers must be agile, regardless of size or the supply chain and operational strategies they employ.
 They need to be able to respond in real time to the changing global supply chain and political environment.
-One tool that augments each of the approaches above is contract management technology, which can make the difference between which manufacturers thrive and which struggle to survive.

 Contracts can either play a big role in addressing instability or be a big barrier to executing quickly.
 Regardless of which approach a manufacturer takes to manage the impact of supply chain disruption, digital contracts are a critical tool to help operate more efficiently and effectively, providing the agility to respond to changes as they happen.

-Here are a few critical ways contract management help manufacturers get ahead:
+Here are a few critical ways digital contract management can help manufacturers get ahead:

 - Onboard vendors faster: In many industries, onboarding is already tedious and may include going through pre-production processes like fit samples, lab dips, mold creations and rigorous QA.
 The ability to generate, execute and act on contracts in days instead of weeks or months is a big competitive advantage.